 - 4.1 Concern continues to increase at both national and local levels about homes left vacant unnecessarily, as representing an unacceptable waste of housing resources in a time of increasing housing need.
 Common agreement is that the situation needs to be addressed. - 4.2 Nationally, housing needs continue to increase while the number of new dwellings provided continues to fall behind requirements.
 The position in Derby reflects this.
 Local housing trends have maintained the demand for social housing.
-The tenants' 'Right-to-Buy' policy and the recent amendments to it, have resulted in the Derby Homes stock falling significantly, but the number of new build properties, primarily with Registered Social Landlords, has not replaced the loss of social housing stock.
+The tenants' 'Right-to-Buy' policy and the recent amendments to it, have resulted in the Derby Homes stock reducing significantly, but the number of new build properties, primarily with Registered Social Landlords, has not replaced the loss of social housing stock.
 The effect of benefits changes, often referred to as 'the bedroom tax', has also been to increase the demand for certain types of, primarily smaller, housing accommodation.
-With the lack of available properties, and with current demographic trends, demand for housing will continue to outstrip supply. - 4.3 The Secretary of State for Communities and Local Government, has stated in a written statement to Parliament that 'tackling the 700,000 Empty Homes across the country is a priority for the department'. - 4.4 That it is a major priority, is also evidenced by the inclusion of empty properties in thenational New Homes Bonus scheme, a scheme which rewards Local Authorities for any increase in the number of occupied houses in their area. - 4.5 The Audit commissions' 2009 report 'Building Better Lives' reports that 'Improving the housing stock that already exists will help more people than building new houses' - 4.6 Research published in April 2015 by Call Credit Information Group showed that 58% of the public think regeneration and the transformation of empty properties are the best way to tackle the current housing crisis.
-This is compared to 26% saying new housing is the best way to address the housing shortage. - 4.7 The National Policy Framework 2012 recommends the use of compulsory purchase powers in respect of long term empty properties where considered necessary and appropriate.
+With the lack of available properties, and with current demographic trends, demand for housing will continue to outstrip supply. - 4.3 The Secretary of State for Communities and Local Government previously stated in a written statement to Parliament that 'tackling the 700,000 empty homes across the country is a priority for the department'.
+This was reaffirmed in June 2015 when CLG stated 'Local authorities have strong powers to tackle empty homes, as well as the discretion to charge higher levels of council tax for empty properties and be rewarded through the New Homes Bonus, and we expect them to continue to use these to reduce the number of empty properties'. - 4.4 That it is a major priority, is also evidenced by the inclusion of empty properties in the national New Homes Bonus scheme, a scheme which rewards Local Authorities for any increase in the number of occupied houses in their area. - 4.5 Research published in April 2015 by Call Credit Information Group showed that 58% of the public think regeneration and the transformation of empty properties are the best way to tackle the current housing crisis.
+This is compared to 26% saying new housing is the best way to address the housing shortage. - 4.6 The National Policy Framework 2012 recommends the use of compulsory purchase powers in respect of long term empty properties where considered necessary and appropriate.